One Apex service shared by Azure and the data-entry screen flow,

 — coordinate the deploy.

-secret is tracked in Azure Key Vault with expiry-alert wiring
+writes): confirm it's tracked in Azure Key Vault with expiry-alert

 MICROSOFT_PROVIDER_AUTHENTICATION_SECRET).
 Extend